cubexgani/regression-calculator/README.md

 ## Getting started
 - Requires golang (obviously).
 - `git clone` this repository.
-- Go to the directory where the repository is cloned and `go run .`.
+- Go to the directory where the repository is cloned.
+- Install the required dependencies using `go mod tidy`.
+- Run it with `go run .`.
 Didn't learn much about building stuff yet so just run the project like this.

 ## Goals
 - Go outside for a walk